Basketball season is getting underway, and your child is gearing up to play. Have you checked a sports physical off your preseason to-do list?

 This amount of time ensures that you have an accurate picture of your child’s health right before intense physical activity begins.
 It also means that many problems discovered during the physical can be resolved before the season starts.

 If your child needs a sports physical, schedule an appointment with your pediatrician or family medicine provider.
-Need a provider?
-Find one here.
+Pediatrician Tarebiye Pela, MD, is accepting new patients now.
+Schedule online now.